Timotheus Höttges

-Timotheus Höttges (born 18 September 1962, Solingen) is a German businessman who has been serving as chief executive officer of Deutsche Telekom AG, the majority shareholder of T-Mobile US, since 2014.
+Timotheus Höttges (born 18 September 1962) is a German business executive who has been chief executive officer of Deutsche Telekom AG, the majority shareholder of T-Mobile US, since 2014.

-Early life
+Early life and education

 He was born in Solingen in North Rhine-Westphalia (Nordrhein-Westfalen).
 His father was an engineer, with three children.

-He went to the August-Dicke-Schule (named after August Dicke) in Solingen, one of four gymnasium schools (similar to selective grammar schools) in Solingen.
+He went to the August-Dicke-Schule in Solingen, one of four gymnasium schools in Solingen.
 He then did his Zivildienst – compulsory community work.

-Education

 Höttges received a degree in Business (Betriebswirtschaftslehre) from the University of Cologne (Universität zu Köln).

 Career

 VIAG AG

-Höttges worked for VIAG in Munich from 1992.
+In 1992, Höttges began working for VIAG in Munich.
 VIAG merged with VEBA (Düsseldorf) in 2000 to form Düsseldorf-headquartered E.ON.